jaspector

 Fees are due at submittal; if submitted electronically, payment is due upon invoice receipt.
 Fees are non-refundable.

-Fees change.
-Verify current amounts at the official fee schedule (effective September 2025).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective September 2025) before budgeting.

 The city publishes permit applications for residential construction, electrical, mechanical, gas, plumbing, roofing, addressing, curb cuts, land disturbance, zoning permits, signs, fences and accessory structures.

-Typical processing time is No universal review timeline was posted on the city permit pages reviewed..
+Building permit processing times in Columbia, SC typically run No universal review timeline was posted on the city permit pages reviewed..
+Timelines can vary based on project complexity and current department workload.